The Ultimate Guide to Locum Pharmacy

 All about your Finances

 The great thing about locum pharmacy is that you’re free to manage time on your own schedule.
 However, this freedom does come with extra responsibility in terms of managing your money and being very organised.
-Because you’re not tied into a contract and you don’t have a permanent employer, you’ll need to claim for the shifts that you’ve completed, organise invoices and sort out your tax returns, amongst others.
+Because you’re not tied into a contract and you don’t have a permanent employer, you’ll have an administration overhead to consider.
+You’ll need to claim for the shifts that you’ve completed, organise invoices and sort out your tax returns, amongst others.
 Here, you’ll find advice and resources to make sure you’re on top of things.

 Locum Pharmacy Accountancy Service